 Risk Assessment

-Function Probability of Disaster Consequences of Risk Number
+Function Probability of Disaster 0-5 Consequences of Disaster 0-5 Risk Number

-0-5 Disaster 0-5

 1 Finance

 2 Payroll

 3 Programs

 4 Accountability

 5 Working Files

 Each line in the example represents an agency function.
 The functions may generate one or more records series/or information systems.
 Each division is asked to list its major functions.
 For each function set a "probability number" between 0 and 5 for the likelihood of a disaster and a number between 0 and 5 ranking the severity of the consequences of damage to these records.
 "0" is low and "5" is high.